mpatraw/butterfly/README.md

 ## Safe & Dangerous (Walkable & Obstructed)

 In **Butterfly**, and any map generation algorithm, there has to be a way to determine if a tile is walkable or not.
-This is so we can guarantee every part of the map is connected to each other. **Butterfly** does this by just assuming any number 1 or over is walkable, and any number 0 or below is not.
-Obviously this doesn't work if you assume each tile is an array index, but you can always solve that by adding and subtracting by the index when your walkable tiles start.
-Another option is to have a translation step.
+This is so we can guarantee every part of the map is connected to each other. **Butterfly** does this by just assuming any number 1 or over is walkable, and any number 0 or below is not by default.
+This can be changed with the `last_dangerous` member of the farm struct.

 For the examples provided, you will see this enum: